Investing is hard.

 - Betterment Mobile App.
 Betterment offers mobile apps for both iOS and Android.
 You can download them at the App Store and Google Play.

 - Creating Investment Goals.
-You can create customizable subaccounts that Betterment refers to as goals.
-These can include retirement, a “Safety Net” (emergency savings), or some sort of intermediate goal, such as saving for college education or for the down payment on a house.
+You can create customizable sub-accounts that Betterment calls goals.
+These can include retirement, a “Safety Net” (emergency savings), or another intermediate goal, such as saving for college education or for a house.

-Each goal can be established with its own portfolio allocation, as well as an individual time horizon and a schedule of deposits and withdrawals.
-You can add new goals just by clicking the “Add Account” button.
-This allows you to create individual portfolios for very specific investment needs.
+You can set a portfolio allocation, time horizon, and schedule deposits and withdrawals for each goal.
+You can add new goals by clicking the “Add Account” button.
+You can create individual portfolios for very specific investment needs.

 - RetireGuide.
 Betterment offers this as a retirement planning tool.
 It provides you with advice to enable you to achieve your retirement goals.
-With it, you can determine how much money you’re likely to spend in retirement (your after-tax income from all sources), as well as how much you’ll need to save to support that spending level.
+You can determine how much money you’re likely to spend in retirement plus how much you’ll need to save to support that spending.

 You can even change the assumptions within RetireGuide to account for different outcomes.
 For example, you can adjust the expected level of Social Security income or an employer pension plan.
 This will give you the ability to tweak your retirement expectations as you move closer to your retirement date.

 - SmartDeposit.
 This is Betterment's automated cash investment tool.
-It is designed to put more of your money to work by investing your excess cash.
 It works by moving excess cash from your bank account into your Betterment account, based on parameters that you set.
 For example, you establish the maximum amount of money that you want to have in your bank account, and then Betterment automatically moves the excess balance into your investment account.

 - Betterment Advisor Network.
 Recognizing that some people may prefer contact with a human investment advisor to go along with their robo-advisor portfolio, Betterment created this network.
 They can match you with one of the vetted independent Certified Financial Planners in the network, who will get to know you personally.
 They can then develop a customized, comprehensive financial plan, and help you with more advanced and complex financial issues.